Eur0nym0us/Eur0nym0us/README.md

-hiii my name is Euronymous
-if you cant already tell, i like black metal!!! im usually on the 18+ sever by the spawn area with all the other metalheads (on safe sever im around the carrot farm) feel free to cuddle me, i really dont care!!
+hiii my name is Euronymous or Austin if you cant already tell, i like black metal!!! im usually on the 18+ sever by the spawn area with all the other metalheads (on safe sever im around the carrot farm) feel free to cuddle me, i really dont care!!